 Why is There a Red Light On My Motherboard?

-An internal system that isn’t operating or is plugged in incorrectly will have a red light on the motherboard indicating its presence as a warning sign.
+An internal system that isn’t operating or is plugged in incorrectly will have a red light on the motherboard, indicating its presence as a warning sign.
 An example of internal hardware might be a CPU, RAM, or video card, and battery failure may be to blame in some cases.
 However, the red light may also be caused by a problem with the hard disc where the primary operating system is installed.

-A single, unmarked red LED on some older motherboards might make it increasingly challenging to figure out what’s going on.
+A single, unmarked red LED on some older motherboards might make it increasingly challenging to figure out what’s happening.
 If you can’t figure out what’s wrong at first look, you may always turn to the motherboard’s user manual for help.
 In this post, you acknowledge everything about the red light on your motherboard.

 Why is There a Red Light on My Motherboard?